Modern Software Engineering in the LAMMPS Molecular Dynamics Software Package: Development Process, Refactoring, Testing, and Deployment: History of LAMMPS

 Subsequently, the moratorium on using features from the C++ standard library was partially lifted.
 The C-language library ``stdio'' is still strongly preferred over C++ ``iostreams'' for reading and writing files.
-Instead, the \{fmt\} formatting library\cite{libfmt} (in anticipation of the C++ 20 standard) has been bundled for flexible and extensible formatting.
+Instead, the \{fmt\} formatting library\cite{libfmt} (in anticipation of the \texttt{std::format} functionality included in the C++ 20 standard) has been bundled for flexible and extensible formatting (see Sect.~\ref{sec:refactor:fmt}).
 This started a significant refactoring effort in order to modernize and simplify the code base, which is ongoing.
 The refactoring was done not only for C++ but also for the C-language library interface and the Python and Fortran modules that use this interface, and finally was also extended to preparing the included documentation in HTML and PDF format.
-Since the 19 March 2020 version, LAMMPS requires a compiler that is at least compatible with the C++11 standard, and starting in Fall 2025 LAMMPS will require the C++17 standard.
+Since the ``19 March 2020'' version, LAMMPS requires a compiler that is at least compatible with the C++11 standard, and since the ``10 September 2025'' version, LAMMPS requires the C++17 standard.
+We decided to skip C++14 because the differences to C++11 are relatively small.

-A second LAMMPS overview paper was published in 2022\cite{lammps22}, which summarizes many of the added features and improvements since LAMMPS was converted to C++.
-The number of citations of both publications that describe the core functionality of LAMMPS (Fig.\ref{fig:citations}) documents how LAMMPS has grown in popularity over time.
-The figure correlates this with milestones in LAMMPS' history that are discussed here.